 - As with any training, ensure the use of the dogmatic is as positive of an experience as possible.
 Offer treats to help divert attention from the headcollar.

-- Adjust the straps prior to putting the headcollar on, as trying to do so whilst your husky is wearing it, will be too difficult.
+- Adjust the straps before putting the headcollar on, as trying to do so whilst your husky is wearing it, will be too difficult.

-- Give a little slack so that your dog can still turn their head left and right.
+- Please give a little slack so that your dog can still turn their head left and right.